emahuni/sails-hook-et-polymorphic-orm/README.md

 ```

 #### What happens when we populate?

-After adding records and doing `addToCollection` on their reletives and we need to find out their associations, we use normal waterline methods for the normal models and other special methods for the polymophic models.
+After adding records and doing `addToCollection` on their reletives, we need to find out their associations.
+To get the related polymorphic records the hook populates the polymophic relationships when we use a special populate syntax.

-For getting status records for any model that associates itself with status, just do the normal (for simplicity we will stick with House and Person models only):
+For example, to get status records for any model that associates itself with status, just do the normal (for simplicity we will stick with House and Person models only):

 ```js
 let statuses await Person.find().populate('statuses');